The six operations in topology: Shape theory and shape submersions

 and it suffices to check that this is an equivalence after restricting to any open subset in the basis of $X$ associated to $f$.
-Hence, since the operation of restricting a sheaf to an open subset commutes with limits, we can assume that $f$ is a projection $f: X\times Y\rightarrow Y$ where either $X$ or $Y$ is locally compact and $X$ is locally contractible.
-Thus, by point (iii) in Example \ref{exess} and Remark \ref{tensprodspaces}, we get that $f$ is essential.
-The last assertion follows immediately by Corollary \ref{tensshC}. \end{proof} \begin{lemma}[Smooth base change] Let $\cate{C}$ be a presentable $\infty$-category.
+Hence, since the operation of restricting a sheaf to an open subset commutes with limits, we can assume that $f$ is a projection $f: X\times Y\rightarrow Y$ where either $X$ or $Y$ is locally compact and $X$ is essential.
+Thus, by point (iii) in \Cref{exess} and \Cref{tensprodspaces}, we get that $f$ is essential.
+The last assertion follows immediately by \Cref{tensshC}. \end{proof} \begin{lemma}[Smooth base change] Let $\C$ be a presentable $\infty$-category.
 For every given pullback square

 of topological spaces where $g$ and $g'$ are shape submersions, there is a natural equivalence

 and, by transposition, also